-My Wife, N6PMC, Irene got her tech license and needed help to set up her shack so I started learning about a hobby I never was interested in.
+My Wife, Irene, N6PMC got her tech license and needed help to set up her shack so I started learning about a hobby I never was interested in.
 At which point I realised I was now interested.

-I now have WAS, and am closing in on 5 band WAS, DXCC, WAZ.
-I am going to have to start concentrating on the long bands for 5 band DXCC.
+I now have WAS, WAZ, DXCC (as of today 218 confirmed with at least 100 on 20m-10m) and am closing in on 5 band WAS.
+I am going to have to start concentrating on the long bands (slow going) for 5 band DXCC.

 Irene and I are both Volunteer Examiners.